Roomote vs Tickets and Process

 Using them together

-- Keep the ticket, queue, or rotation so the work stays visible.
+- Keep the ticket or planning process so the work stays visible.

-- Let Roomote take first pass on the operational asks that follow a repeatable engineering path.
+- Let Roomote take first pass on scoped asks that follow a repeatable engineering path.

 - Escalate to a human when the task needs product judgment, ambiguous tradeoffs, or deeper ownership.